SalehHindi/hackmit/README.md

 http://m.me/MoralTrader

-A messaging app meant to facilitate donation trading
+A messaging bot to facilitate donation trading.

 This was initially built as part of the HackMIT competition but it was not completed.
 A big shout out to Kyu Chang, Audrey Lin, and Kevin Liao for helping me brainstorm this idea.